2021 U.S. News Law School Rankings

 - Law School Rankings

-A couple of weeks ago, on a Zoom call where everything from the efficacy of face masks to whether the October LSAT could (or should) be an LSAT-Flex was discussed, my friend blatantly said, “I’ll only go to law school if I get accepted to Harvard.”
+A couple of weeks ago, on a Zoom call where everything from the efficacy of face masks to whether the last two LSATs of the year would be LSAT-Flex versions (spoiler alert: yes they are) was discussed, my friend blatantly said, “I’ll only go to law school if I get accepted to Harvard.”
 Switch out “Harvard” for any Ivy League and you get a mindset many pre-laws (college students and non-trads alike) adopt.
 It doesn’t help that law school rankings seemingly reinforce that every year.

 - 1. Yale University